 “Sure.
 Anyway, there’s these two guys, Tom Beane and Skip Tyler.”

 I recognize the first one.
-Beane’s the king of the underworld.
-Literally, the king of the underworld.
+Beane’s the King of the Underworld.
+Literally, the King of the Underworld.
 I used to think it a name and not a real person, sort of like Rex Duster in the 25th century, Elias in the 23rd, and that Keyser Soze fellow back in the 20th.
 Before the war, nobody remembered meeting Beane and everyone dealt with him through proxies.
 Jager might be the head of all the pirates in this part of the universe, but Jager is very public about it and people know what he looks like.
 Beane is a phantom and criminals terrorize each other with tales of supposed sightings.
 “I saw on the Net that Beane was the reason the Edochians went apeshit,” I said.

 “The First Consortium,” Laura corrects me.
 “It’s just them.
-There’s a sort of schism going on right now within the Consortiums.
+There’s a sort of schism going on right now within the consortiums.
 It isn’t on the surface, but the cracks are there.
 We’re trying to widen them.”

 “I take it I’m part of the wedge?”